fohrloop/wakepy/README.md

 ## Installing

-Wakepy supports CPython 3.7 to 3.13 and PyPy 3.8 to 3.10, and may be installed from [PyPI](https://pypi.org/project/wakepy/) with
+Wakepy supports CPython 3.7 to 3.14 (including the free-threaded version) and PyPy 3.8 to 3.11, and may be installed from [PyPI](https://pypi.org/project/wakepy/) with

 ```
 pip install wakepy